yashasudupa/multiscale-signal-analysis/README.md

 ## Overview

-This project involves interfacing the built-in camera of the Raspberry Pi 5 using FFmpeg, processing image data with OpenCV, and preparing datasets for object detection using YOLOv5.
+This project involves interfacing the external camera of the Raspberry Pi 5 using FFmpeg, processing image data with OpenCV, and preparing datasets for object detection using YOLOv5.
 The project includes data annotations, image augmentations, and outlines future work for optimization.

 ## Achievements